 time, “Lift up your eyes and look on the fields, that they are white for

 harvest” (Jn 4-35).
-During the second century the gospel began to slow, and
+However, during the second century the gospel began to slow, and

-first was born, none of the doctrines were tainted; signs, wonders and
+first born, none of the doctrines were tainted; signs and wonders confirmed the

 the cross.
 Then disobedience infiltrated, and the doctrines of the faith were

-tweaked, then turned, and then distorted; miracles ceased and the gospel fell
+compromised and distorted; miracles ceased and the gospel fell

 silent.
-Paul’s generation who was the first to hope in Christ were to the
+If Paul’s generation who was the first to hope in Christ were to the

-praise of his glory; therefore, how much more will the last generation of
+praise of his glory, how much more will the last generation of

 believers be to the praise of His glory?
 God will magnify His name and all

-created man that we should glorify and worship Him; that is the purpose of our
+created man that we should worship Him as the purpose of our

 existence.